nikjft/niks-google-docs-templates/README.md

 1. To access help, go to the Extensions menu, there is also a reset option there

 ## Support
-1. This is a little utility created by a decidedly bad developer, use at your own risk
 1. Feel free to leave issues here in GitHub, but I cannot guarantee a response
 2. Pull requests are also welcome

-## Policies
-1. This is released under a very permissive open source license, you can basically use it however you like.
-(See the LICENSE file for details)
-2. This app does not track any information, have any analytics, or save any of your information to the cloud.
-It just runs on your own computer.

-Code was written by a crappy developer with the assistance of AI.
+3. **Warning:** Code was written by a crappy developer with the assistance of AI.
 There be dragons.
 Shouldn't be anything destructive, but always back up your files.

+## Legal
+1. License and Repurposing: This is released under the BSD 3-Clause License
+2. Privacy: This app does not track any information, have any analytics, or save any of your information to the cloud.
+It just runs on your own computer.